moorepants/eme185/content/pages/instructor-guide.rst

    available.
 #.
 Generate a spreadsheet with the common availability from the steps above.
 #.
 Have the TAs fill in when they are available in blocks.
 Make sure that
    blocks are overlapping to minimize issues.
+The TAs should be as flexible as possible.
 #.
 Send a refined version out to students, instructing them to select only
    a slot that their TA has available.
 #.
 Fix any issues as necessary.